Generic Name: artemether and lumefantrine (ar TEM e ther and LOO me FAN treen)

 low levels of potassium or magnesium in your blood.

-It is not known whether artemether and lumefantrine passes into breast milk or if it could harm a nursing baby.
-Tell your doctor if you are breast-feeding a baby.
+It is not known whether artemether and lumefantrine passes into breast milk or if it could affect the nursing baby.
+Tell your doctor if you are breast-feeding.

 Artemether and lumefantrine should not be given to a child who weighs less than 11 pounds.